Selective Address Mobility

 priority: 10

-On the on-prem node, the on-prem member is the complete self declaration
+On the on-prem node, the self overlay normally carries

-instead: it normally carries staticOwnedAddresses and a proxy-arp capture
+staticOwnedAddresses and a proxy-arp capture with an explicit

-with an explicit activeWhen.type.
-Use single-router when one local router
+activeWhen.type.
+Use single-router when one local router owns capture for

-owns capture for the site, or vrrp-master when an HA pair gates capture by
+the site, or vrrp-master when an HA pair gates capture by VRRP master state.

-VRRP master state.
-For discovery of dynamic on-prem clients beyond this bootstrap
+For discovery of dynamic on-prem clients beyond this bootstrap owner, add

-owner, add ownershipDiscovery with mode: onprem-l2 and at least one source
+ownershipDiscovery with mode: onprem-l2 and at least one source (for

-(for example type: arp-observer on ens21).
-The cloud members remain
+example type: arp-observer on ens21).
+The complete cloud and on-prem

 routerd uses observed facts from federation or provider discovery to advertise